Evolving convex curves by a generalized length-preserving flow: Convergence of the curvature

-It follows from the equality case in Andrews' inequality \cite{Andrews-1998} that $\kappa_\infty (\theta)$ is a constant.
-Since the flow (\ref{eq:2.1.201811}) preserves the length, we have
+It follows from the equality case in Andrews' inequality that $\kappa_\infty (\theta)$ is a constant.
+Since the flow (\ref{eq:2.1.201811}) preserves the length, this constant is $2\pi/ L$, i.e.,

-It is shown that all convergent subsequence of $\kappa (\theta, t)$ tend to the same limit $\frac{2\pi}{L}$.
-Therefore the curvature function also has the same limit.
+It is shown that all convergent subsequence of $\kappa (\theta, t)$ tend to the same limit $\frac{2\pi}{L}$, therefore, the curvature function also has the same limit.
 The limit (\ref{eq:3.8.201811}) is proved. \end{proof}

-It follows from (\ref{eq:3.4.201811}) and (\ref{eq:3.6.201811}) that the evolution equation of $\kappa$ is uniformly parabolic with smooth coefficients.
-Set $a^{11}(\kappa):= \kappa^2 F^\prime(\kappa)$.
-By the uniform bounds of $\kappa$ (see the equations (\ref{eq:3.4.201811}) and (\ref{eq:2.10.201811})), there exist positive constants $\beta_1, \beta_2$ independent of time such that
+According (\ref{eq:3.4.201811}) and (\ref{eq:3.6.201811}), the evolution equation of $\kappa$ is uniformly parabolic with smooth coefficients.
+Set $a_{11} := \kappa^2F^{\prime}(\kappa)$.
+By the uniform bounds of $\kappa$ (see the equations (\ref{eq:3.4.201811}) and (\ref{eq:2.11.201811})), there exist positive constants $\beta_1, \beta_2$ independent of time such that

-for $|x| \geq \beta_1$.
-By Lieberman's local gradient estimate (Theorem 11.18 in \cite{Lieberman-1996}) and the fact that $\kappa(\theta, t)$ is periodic with respect to $\theta$, there exists a constant $M_1$ independent of time such that
+for all $|x| \geq \beta_1$.
+By Lieberman's local gradient estimate (Theorem 11.18 in \cite{Lieberman-1996}) and the fact that $F(\kappa(\theta, t))$ is periodic with respect to $\theta$, there exists a constant $M_1$ independent of time such that

+For the sake of completeness, we present a new proof of the gradient estimate \eqref{eq:3.10.201811} in Appendix of this paper, by revising the estimates in the Subsection \ref{sec:2.4.201811}.
+Comparing to Lieberman's theory, the method used there is relatively elementary.